Ray Boynton: California 1915 to 1939

 The 25-year stretch from 1915 to 1940 is perhaps the most important artistic period of Ray Boynton's life.
-He moved to San Francisco in 1915, when hundreds upon hundreds works of art were located at the Panama–Pacific International Exposition (PPIE).
+He moved to San Francisco in 1915, when hundreds upon hundreds of works of art were located at the Panama–Pacific International Exposition (PPIE).
 A biographer later stated:To be thrown into sudden contact with thousands of paintings, after so long an isolation, was like surrounding a starving man with food.
 He responded readily to the broader field of activities that San Francisco offered and his artistic growth became rapid and steady.

 He began broadening his artistic abilities by learning pastel and fresco.
-His art, exhibited in, the PPIE helped him to create connections that would serve him well.
+His art, exhibited in the PPIE, helped him to create connections that would serve him well.
 After PPIE left town, and many of the makeshift buildings were torn down, the social elite of San Francisco began looking for artists to "beautify" the city with large murals and mosaics.
 Boynton, along with Maynard Dixon, stepped forward.
 Although he had meager experience with murals from his time in Spokane, he decided to seize the moment.
 His first project appeared in a Los Altos home in 1917.

 Having previous teaching experience in Spokane, being shown in PPIE, and having done two large works in Spokane no doubt helped his résumé.
 He got a job at the California School of Fine Arts in 1920, and in 1923 he was employed by the Department of Art of the University of California at Berkeley where he remained until he retired in 1948.
 Lee remarks that Boynton was given the job at CFSA because it was a small school and because Boynton had seen great works of art in museums and exhibitions - not just in books.
 Mary Fabilli, a former art student of Boynton, who helped put together a posthumous exhibition of his work in 1976, provided another possible reason for his hiring besides being well traveled.
 She wrote:His ability to speak, to write, his versatility, variety of work experience and affable personality endeared him to journalists and to the general public.
 There was nothing dandified or effete about him, and the shaggy crop of hair and woolen tweeds [he wore] carried conviction of rough hewn 100% American masculinity.
 Once on these faculties he began writing for local papers and magazines.
 He was a critic, a theorist, and editorialist.
 His writing served him well, as Fabilli notes: "His contact with the newspaper business stood him in good stead, for in later years there was no difficulty about getting a sympathetic hearing from the press, and he was often consulted when other artists or teachers might be avoided or ignored.".